+Groundwater elevation data were evaluated with the historical data to assess changes in the groundwater flow system.
+The hydrographs for wells USGS-1, USGS-4, and USGS-8 (completed in the Culebra Dolomite) are shown in Figure 6.
 Groundwater elevation data from the Culebra wells continue to support a regional groundwater flow direction that is generally toward the south but is locally influenced by pumping from well USGS-1.
-These data also continue to show that pumping in well USGS-1 produces an almost immediate water-level drawdown response in wells USGS-4 and USGS-8, which are about 2350 ft northwest of USGS-1 (Figure 7).
-Groundwater elevations have generally been decreasing in the Culebra wells since monitoring began in 2008 (Figure 5), except for the period from 2020 through 2021 when groundwater elevations were relatively stable.
-Groundwater elevations have started to decrease again in 2022.
-This is likely the result of an increase in oil and gas activity in 2022 after a slowdown during the previous 2 years that resulted from the coronavirus disease 2019 (COVID-19) pandemic.
+These data also continue to show that pumping from well USGS-1 produces an almost immediate water-level drawdown response in wells USGS-4 and USGS-8, which are about 2350 ft northwest of USGS-1 (Figure 8).
+Groundwater elevations have generally been decreasing in the Culebra wells since monitoring began in 2008 (Figure 6), except for the period from 2020 through 2021 when groundwater elevations were relatively stable.
+Groundwater elevations declined in 2022 with a slight increase in 2023.
+As the Culebra Dolomite member is a fractured, highly transmissive unit, a slight increase or decrease in groundwater elevation could be attributed to direct responses to demands on this water bearing zone.
+The initial decrease is likely the result of an increase in oil and gas activity in 2022 after a slowdown during the previous 2 years that resulted from the coronavirus disease 2019 (COVID-19) pandemic.
 Historical information on the total gallons removed from USGS-1 is limited by difficulties with maintaining the flow meter.
-Since historical data on the total gallons removed from well USGS-1 is limited by difficulties that can be attributed to pumping from well USGS-1.
+Because historical data on the total gallons removed from well USGS-1 is limited, it is difficult to estimate the portion of the decreasing water levels in the Culebra that can be attributed to pumping from well USGS-1.
+Figure 7 is the hydrograph showing groundwater elevations for the Culebra wells during this reporting period.